kswanjara/SWEN-755_Group-4/Assignment3/README.md

 # Assignment 3

 ## Instructions to Run
+1. Download and Compile the code.
+2. Add the jar files in the lib folder to the classpath.
+3. Run the VehicleApplication.java class

+## Downloading the Jar outside of our project (if the above doesn't work)
 1. Navigate to [this website](https://funofprograming.wordpress.com/2016/10/08/priorityexecutorservice-for-java/).
 Download the PriorityExecutorService.zip file, which contains several jar files used in our project.
 2. Extract this file into your downloads folder (you can leave it there).
-(If you are still unsure about the jar files, view the Assignment3.iml file.
-This will display the expected path/location of the jar files).
+3. If you are still unsure about the jar files, view the Assignment3.iml file.
+This will display the expected path/location of the jar files.
-3. Download and Compile the code.
-4. Run the VehicleApplication.java class

 ## Critical Process Details
 We implemented two critical processes: